DerRomtester/testproject-golang-webapi-1/README.md

 $ cd testproject-golang-webapi-1

 # Run the project
-# The server will initialize in the <http://localhost:8080>
+# The server will initialize in the <http://localhost:23452>
-$ make run
+$ make start-container

 # Build the Binary
 $ mkdir bin
 $ make build

 ```

 Made with :heart: by <a href="https://github.com/DerRomtester" target="_blank">DerRomtester</a>